H3rmt/hyprswitch/docs/SWITCH_RELEASE_RECOVERY.md

 an entry pending; Escape cancels it.
 We intentionally do not expire a pending navigation into a potentially wrong focus change.

+If an open arrives but collecting its initial window data fails, the selection closes without changing focus or polling.
+Its received IDs stay queued for acknowledgement by the next selection's query.
+A temporary data-read failure therefore cannot leave an orphan receipt that blocks later healthy chords.

 Escape records its original keyboard timestamp and cancels without focusing a selection.
 A timestamped open at or before that cancellation is stale, using wrapping 32-bit event-time comparison.
 A newer timestamped open is accepted,